 Why You Need an Integrated APM to Predict Asset Performance

-This is the second article in a five-part series about the unique O&M challenges of the energy storage asset class and the reasons why owners and operators of mixed portfolios of solar, wind and energy storage assets need an integrated asset performance management platform.
+This is the second article in a four-part series about the unique O&M challenges of the energy storage asset class and the reasons why owners and operators of mixed portfolios of solar, wind and energy storage assets need an integrated asset performance management platform.

 In the first article of this series, we discussed why integrating the functional requirements of managing a portfolio of mixed-class renewable power assets into one software platform is a good idea.
 There are many benefits to having a complete picture of asset operational and financial performance for solar and wind assets under a “single pane of glass,” and the introduction of the energy storage asset class makes the case even stronger.
 This is because adding an energy storage system to a solar or wind plant creates the potential for arbitraging energy which, by definition, means adding operational uncertainty to your plant.